enst80/mediawiki-extensions-Auth_remoteuser/README.md

 Auth_remoteuser
 ===============

-Auth_remoteuser is an extension for MediaWiki 1.27 and up which logs in users into mediawiki automatically if they are already authenticated by the surrounding webserver environment.
-The extension expects the authenticated username in a given environment variable and tries to create a session for a mediawiki user with the same username.
-It is implemented as a SessionProvider in mediawikis AuthManager stack.
-If you need support for MediaWiki 1.26 or below, than get a version of Auth_remoteuser below the 2.0.0 version.
+Auth_remoteuser is an extension for MediaWiki 1.27 and up which logs-in users into mediawiki automatically if they are already authenticated by a remote source.
+This can be anything ranging from webserver environment variables to request headers to arbitrary external sources if at least the remote user name maps to an existing user name in the local wiki database (or it can be created if the extension was instructed to do so).
+Because it is implemented as a SessionProvider in MediaWikis AuthManager stack, which was introduced with MediaWiki 1.27, you need a version of Auth_remoteuser below 2.0.0 to use this extension in MediaWiki 1.26 and below.

 Requirements